How to Choose the Best Magnesium Supplement for Your Body

-Which magnesium supplement should I take?
+Which magnesium supplement you should take?

-If you’ve decided to supplement, you have a little homework to do.
+If you’ve decided to take a magnesium supplement, you have a little homework to do.
 Not all magnesium supplements are created equal.

 Here are the forms of magnesium you’ll most commonly find on the shelves, and how they work in your body.

 Magnesium malate is a good one to take in the morning.
 It contains malic acid, which has been shown in rodent studies to improve stamina.
 It soothes muscle pain by relaxing tense areas, and has provided substantial relief to fibromyalgia patients in scientific tests.

 The bottom line: Take magnesium malate in the morning for increased stamina and muscle relaxation.

 Memory and brain function: Magnesium threonate

 Your nervous system quickly absorbs magnesium threonate, making it a favorite of people who appreciate a boost for their nervous system and brain.
 Rodent studies show magnesium threonate prevents synaptic loss and a reversal of cognitive deficits in Alzheimer’s disease.

 It not only promotes learning and retention but in rodent studies, it has also been shown to prevent memory deficits.
 Magnesium threonate is gaining attention for its brain protective properties, especially against cognitive decline from aging.